audeering/audformat/docs/update-database.rst

     db['table'].df

 Now assume we record more files to add to our original database.
-To not confuse new and old data, we start from a fresh database containing only new files, get the annotations and update the original database.
+The new files are stored together with annotations in a second database, that is then added to the original database.

 .. jupyter-execute::